Skip to content

-How to use sleep affirmations to reinforce CBT
+How to use sleep affirmations when recovering from abuse

 What are sleep affirmations?

-Sleep affirmations are a valuable technique that entails playing positive thoughts and beliefs to an individual during the initial stages of sleep each night.
-These statements are commonly delivered through an audio recording on a phone or tablet, carefully designed to strengthen positive thinking and beliefs, ultimately overshadowing any lingering negative thoughts.
+Sleep affirmations are a valuable technique that involves listening to positive thoughts and beliefs during the initial stages of sleep each night.
+These statements are commonly delivered through an audio recording on a phone or tablet, and are carefully designed to strengthen positive thinking and beliefs, ultimately to drown out any lingering negative thoughts.

 How do sleep affirmations work?